Lab

 Analysis.

 EXCEL will now graph your data.
-Minimize your browser, double click My Computer, double click the shared drive called colwell/bay on Lederman, double click your period's folder and then finally double click 1-mass.xls.
+To reach the template, open the physics shared drive using the icon on your desktop.
+Locate your period's folder and open the template 1-mass.xls.
 You will most likely be asked to open the file as "read only" - that is fine.
 As soon as the file is open, use File Save As to rename the file as

 in your period's folder.
 This copy of the file now belongs uniquely to your group.
 Remember that there are to be no spaces in the file name.